 Critter Control has Florida offices in Orlando, Tampa, Ft.
 Lauderdale, Daytona Beach, Treasure Coast/Ft.
-Pierce, Gainesville/Ocala, Jacksonville, Miami, Sarasota, Tallahassee, West Palm Beach, Pensacola
+Pierce, Gainesville/Ocala, Jacksonville, Miami, Southwest Florida, Tallahassee, West Palm Beach

 Bobcats have a tendency to cause problems for Florida homeowners who have domestic pets living outside their Florida home.
 Though most bobcats won’t attack humans, they will attack small animals.
 To avoid bobcat problems with your pets, it is best to keep small pets inside at night, when Bobcats are often most active.

 Bobcats primarily go near Florida homes because they are attracted to the food and shelter opportunities nearby.
 To keep bobcats away from your Florida home, try to eliminate all food and water sources they may have access to.
 Similar to feral cats, if bobcats are continuously fed, they will continue to come around your Florida home.
 You should also consider blocking off shelter-like areas, like bushes for example, where bobcats may set up a cozy residence.